 For homeowners, that have a really old roof with limited lifetime left, a Tesla Solar Roof could be a real option.
 Getting a traditional roof with solar panels is still cheaper by about 35%.
 With the Tesla Solar Roof offering additional benefits such as better aesthetics, higher strength, longer roof warranties and the added convenience of dealing with only one company for roofing and solar, each homeowner can evaluate if the benefits are worth the additional price for a Tesla Solar Roof.

 It is worth noting that the above calculations, including payback are a function of the size of the roof, how much sunshine a roof gets and prevailing electricity rates.
-Currently the Tesla Solar Roof is available for pre-order only in California.
+Currently the Tesla solar panel system (Solar Roof) is available for pre-order only in California.
 As the Solar Roof becomes available in more states, we will offer additional illustrative examples for those regions.